Spatiotemporal Feature Alignment and Weighted Fusion in Collaborative Perception Enabled by Network Synchronization and Age of Information: Introduction

 \section{Introduction}

-The proliferation of big data and widespread adoption of smart devices have driven rapid advancements in collaborative computing paradigm for enhanced decision-making capabilities and computational efficiency~\cite{9795129}.
-This paradigm has given rise to a wide variety of techniques including federated learning~\cite{mcmahan2017communication}, split learning~\cite{han2021accelerating}, and transfer learning~\cite{9723467}, which allow distributed nodes to process local data and exchange knowledge across interconnected systems.
-By iteratively refining a shared global model, collaborative computing has propelled rapid progress in diverse domains, including smart manufacturing, smart cities, and smart healthcare~\cite{9346022, 10637735}.
+The proliferation of smart devices and distributed sensing platforms has driven rapid advances in collaborative computing for enhanced decision making and computation efficiency~\cite{9795129}.
+Representative techniques include federated learning~\cite{mcmahan2017communication}, split learning~\cite{han2021accelerating}, and transfer learning~\cite{9723467}, where distributed nodes process local data and exchange feature information across interconnected systems.
+Such collaborative computing paradigms have been widely applied in smart manufacturing, smart cities, and smart healthcare~\cite{9346022,10637735}.

-Building on this paradigm, collaborative perception aggregates observations from multiple vehicles for a broader and more accurate view of the environment, improving decision-making in Internet of Vehicles (IoV)~\cite{9606821,10752404,9057672}.
-Recent work increasingly targets feature-level collaboration, in which vehicles exchange compact, perception-oriented representations, such as features summarizing the presence, position, and range of nearby road users around detected regions.
-Relative to object-level collaborative perception, which discards valuable surrounding contexts, and raw-level collaboration, which preserves detail at the cost of prohibitive bandwidth and latency, feature-level collaboration strikes a balance between content information and communication cost, which is accordingly adopted as the foundation of our framework.
+Building on this paradigm, collaborative perception aggregates observations from multiple vehicles to obtain a broader and more accurate view of the driving environment, thereby improving decision making in Internet of Vehicles (IoV) systems~\cite{9606821,10752404,9057672}.
+Recent work increasingly focuses on feature-level collaboration, where vehicles exchange compact intermediate representations instead of raw sensor data or final detected objects.
+Compared with object-level collaboration, which discards contextual information, and raw-level collaboration, which incurs high bandwidth and latency costs, feature-level collaboration provides a practical balance between perceptual information and communication efficiency.
+Therefore, we target feature-level collaboration in this work.

-Despite its potential, feature-level collaborative perception often suffers from spatiotemporal feature misalignment across different vehicles.
-Temporal feature misalignment stems from imperfect clock synchronization and varying communication delays~\cite{9943796,10649634}, whereas spatial feature misalignment arises from discrepancies in each vehicle's coordinate system, so that these vehicles' features are produced at different instants and from distinct positions and viewpoints; directly aggregating them is ineffective and ultimately degrades the perception fusion accuracy~\cite{9228884,9963987,10620673}.
+Despite its potential, feature-level collaborative perception often suffers from spatiotemporal feature misalignment across vehicles.
+Spatial misalignment arises because features are generated in different local coordinate frames, whereas temporal misalignment is caused by unsynchronized clocks, sensing time differences, and communication delays~\cite{9943796,10649634}.
+As a result, features from different vehicles correspond to different scene states and viewpoints when they are fused, directly aggregating them is ineffective and ultimately degrades the perception accuracy~\cite{9228884,9963987}.